Cerberus-tm/Auxilium/README.md

 Current version is alpha (it seems to work for me without problems, but I might want or need to change substantial things).

+In addition, various bits are spaghetti code and uncommented, so viewer discretion advised.

 ## Installation:
 Put the files `SyntaxSugar.ahk` and `ObjectToString.ahk` in your `Lib` folder (e.g. `...\Program Files\Autohotkey\Lib\`).